 It's back, and bigger than ever!
 On Thursday, April 25, baristas from around the country will converge on Bowling Green, Ky., for the seventh annual event, formerly known as the Kentucky/Tennessee Latte Art Throwdown.
-Last year, we raised over $6,000 for The HIVE of Bowling Green, a young nonprofit that helps adults with mental and developmental disabilities find work, housing and independence.
+Last year, we raised over $6,000 for The HIVE of Bowling Green, a young nonprofit that helps adults with intellectual and developmental disabilities find work, housing and independence.

 The bracket for this year's KYTNT is still set at a whopping 64, and we'll have two La Marzocco machines running full steam to keep the early rounds moving swiftly.
 And, thanks to the wonder of technology, you may preregister for the contest by clicking the link to the right (or "below" on mobile devices).
 We'll have beer on tap, food available from The Cheese Wagon's mobile kitchen, coffee from some of the region's finest roasters and much more.

 COMPETITOR PRIZE LIST

 SECOND-CHANCE PRIZES (drawn at random from the fallen): Baratza Encore burr grinder; Acaia Pearl scale; year-long subscriptions to Barista Magazine; St. Anthony Industries apron; St. Anthony Industries pourer brewers; more tba